Table of Contents

 The Basques and the Pyrenees

-The Basque people have a distinct language and culture tied to the Pyrenees mountains of Spain and France.
-For centuries, the mountains helped preserve Basque identity against assimilation.
-In the late 20th century, the Basque separatist group ETA used the Pyrenees for smuggling weapons and evading Spanish authorities.
-The region’s mountainous terrain made counterinsurgency operations difficult.
-Today, the Pyrenees symbolize the delicate balance between regional autonomy and national sovereignty in Europe.
+The Basque people, with a distinct language and culture, inhabit the Pyrenees mountains straddling Spain and France.
+For centuries, the mountains helped preserve Basque identity against cultural assimilation.
+In the late 20th century, the Basque separatist group ETA leveraged the Pyrenees’ rugged terrain for smuggling weapons and evading Spanish authorities.

 Nepal and the Himalayas in National Identity